SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-FS-Module.md

 # Working with the File System

-The Node.js **file system module** allows you to work with the file system.
+The Node.js **file system module** allows you to work with the file system synchronously or asynchronously.

 To include the **File System module**, use the `require()` method.